Using an ignition interlock device in cold weather

 - Drive your vehicle often.
 Driving your vehicle regularly ensures that your battery will remain charged, even in winter weather.

 - Do not leave your vehicle running unattended, even in cold weather.
-State requirements mandate rolling retests to be submitted at random intervals any time after your vehicle is started, even if it’s in park.
+State requirements mandate retests to be submitted at random intervals any time after your vehicle is started, even if it’s in park.